pierre-24/publi-ECOBAT-nitroxides/README.md

-# A publication on nitroxides
+# Solvent effects on the prediction of redox potentials: application to nitroxides

-A publication about nitroxides (aminoxyls) and their redox potential in solution, by Dr. [P. Beaujean](https://pierrebeaujean.net).
+A publication about nitroxides (aminoxyls) and their redox potential in solution (including electrolytes and ion-pairs), by Dr. [P. Beaujean](https://pierrebeaujean.net).

 This repository contains the [structures](./structures), the [curated data](./data), the [analysis scripts](./analyses), [the source for other images](./im), and the text.